dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 **Fin** is a simple BFT protocol built uding Trans DAG.
 Fin is based on PBFT but leveraging Trans DAG, has a one-phase commit rule and an extremely simple leader protocol.
-The name Fin, a small part of a shark's tail, stands for the protocol succinctness,
+The name Fin, a small part of a shark's tail, stands for the protocol succinctness.

 The Fin protocol works in a view-by-view manner.
-View numbers are embedded in DAG messages using the `setMeta()` API.
-We refer to a message `m` as a _view-r message_ if it carries a meta-information field `m.meta = r`.
+View numbers are embedded in DAG messages using the `setInfo()` API.
+We refer to a message `m` as a _view-r message_ if it carries a meta-information field `m.info = r`.
 Note, Protocol views do *NOT* correspond to DAG layers, but rather, view numbers are explicitly embedded in the meta-information field of messages.

 There is a pre-designated leader for view `r` known to everyone, we will denote it by `leader(r)`.